gurukota/COVID-19-ZIM-API/README.md

 ## Data Source
 [This](http://www.mohcc.gov.zw/) is the source of data for the APIs.
-This data is officially provide by the Govt. of India.
+This data is officially provide by the Govt. of Zimbabwe.